-- 1. Residents on medical leave for more than seven consecutive calendar days must furnish a physician's statement to the Program Director that he/she cannot work for medical reasons.
-The resident may be requested to provide additional statements at any time during the leave and upon return must furnish a physician's statement that he/she is medically fit to resume residency training. - 2.
-The Program Director must inform the Vice Dean for Graduate Medical Education of any medical leave of more than seven (7) calendar days.
-This notification must include an explanation and a completed "Request for Leave" worksheet (available from the Graduate Medical Education Office). - 3.
-An additional period of paid medical leave for any prolonged injury or illness may be requested in writing by the Program Director and Department Chair and submitted for approval by the Vice Dean for Graduate Medical Education. - 4.
-After 90 calendar days of total medical leave, leave of absence without pay will begin. - 5.
+- d.
 The Resident Disability Program begins its coverage 90 calendar days from the date of initial disability.
 Residents who require more than 90 calendar days for medical leave should apply for disability coverage as soon as they become aware that they will need more than 90 days.
 Applications for resident disability coverage should be requested from the Graduate Medical Education Office.
-If disability is denied or the individual requests leave of absence without pay, the University is not responsible for reimbursement while in this status. - 6.
-Any modifications of duty assignment related to a medical condition or returning to duty after illness, will be at the discretion of the Program Director and Department Chairman, but must conform to state and federal laws relating to disabilities, if any.
+If disability is denied or the individual requests leave of absence without pay, the University is not responsible for reimbursement while in this status. - 4.
+Funding: A resident may be paid during the leave for a maximum of 90 days by utilizing any unused vacation days (up to 21 calendar days per contract year) and Program Director Discretionary Leave, and GME approved leave.
+The resident is expected to apply for disability coverage for leave beyond 90 days. - 5.
+Residents on medical leave for more than seven consecutive calendar days must furnish a physician's or medical provider's statement to the Program Director that he/she cannot work for medical reasons.
+The resident may be requested to provide additional statements at any time during the leave and upon return must furnish a physician or medical provider's statement that he/she is medically fit to resume residency training. - 6.
+The Program Director must inform the Vice Dean for Graduate Medical Education in writing of any medical leave of more than seven (7) calendar days.
+This notification must include an explanation and a completed "Request for Leave" worksheet (available from the Graduate Medical Education Office). - 7.
+Any modifications of duty assignment related to a medical condition or returning to duty after illness, will be at the discretion of the Program Director and Department Chair, but must conform to state and federal laws relating to disabilities, if any.